matthewgoerg/hive-rstudio/hive.md

 +-----------+
 +-----------+
 ```
-Let's move our data from Google Cloud Storage (GCS) to Hive.
+There currently aren't any tables to show so let's add one.
+We will move our data from Google Cloud Storage
+(GCS) into a Hive table.

 ```hiveql
 DROP TABLE IF EXISTS click_data;